gabiarmada/Roadiness/README.md

 ```

 <br />
 Next, load in the unique commutes data and assign it to a data frame `gridPoints`.
-This data frame contains only unique latitude & longitude GPS locations collected by participants:
+This data frame contains only unique latitude & longitude GPS locations collected by participants: <br />

 ```
 load(here("unique_commutes_df.Rdata"))